Battle of Svay Rieng: Battle

 By the night of 28 April, 11 ARVN battalions of infantry, RF, and Rangers were conducting screening, blocking, and reconnaissance-in-force operations as a prelude to Phase II of the Svay Rieng sweep.
 Meanwhile, the RVNAF was attacking PAVN troop locations and bases, and Long Khốt was fighting off a violent PAVN armor, artillery, and sapper-infantry attack.
 In Phase II, originally planned by Thuần to encompass only three days of armored sweeps into the Cambodian bases of the PAVN 5th Division, three columns drove west, generally parallel to each other, crossing the frontier west of Go Dau Ha and penetrating as deeply as 15km into Svay Rieng before wheeling south and southwest into Hậu Nghĩa Province.
 Making the main effort and the deepest penetration was Task Force 315 with the 15th Armored Cavalry Squadron, the 64th Ranger Battalion, and a company of medium tanks as its striking force.
-Supported by a composite battery of 105-mm. and 155-mm. artillery this northernmost column crossed the border through the paddies south of Highway 1 and attacked west, turning south short of the swampy ground east of Chiphu, following local Route 1012 toward the blocking position held by a IV Corps battalion near Ph Chek.
+Supported by a composite battery of 105mm and 155mm artillery this northernmost column crossed the border through the paddies south of Highway 1 and attacked west, turning south short of the swampy ground east of Chiphu, following local Route 1012 toward the blocking position held by a IV Corps battalion near Ph Chek.
 It was screened on its right flank by a mobile RF battalion that advanced along Highway 1 about 12km inside the international frontier.
 Along the center axis, which started about 2km south of Task Force 315, was Task Force 318, built around the 18th Armored Cavalry Squadron, a Ranger battalion, a tank company and a howitzer battery.
 This column drove west for about 10km before turning inside the sweep south by Task Force 315.
 Task Force 310, the only one of the attacking columns without tanks, had a battalion each from the 18th and 25th Infantry Divisions and the 3rd Troop, 10th Armored Cavalry, along with a supporting howitzer battalion it crossed into Svay Rieng just north of the southern tip of the Angel's Wing, along Cambodian Route 1013 and wheeled south inside Task Force 318, generally along the international boundary.
-In reserve at Go Dau Ha Thuần had two companies of medium tanks of the 22nd Tank Battalion, a cavalry troop from the 1st Armored Cavalry Squadron, a battalion of infantry from the 18th Division, and a battery of 105-mm. howitzers.
+In reserve at Go Dau Ha Thuần had two companies of medium tanks of the 22nd Tank Battalion, a cavalry troop from the 1st Armored Cavalry Squadron, a battalion of infantry from the 18th Division, and a battery of 105mm howitzers.
 Designated Task Force 322, this powerful force was ready to exploit opportunities uncovered by the attacking echelons.
 The 3rd Armored Brigade controlled operations from Go Dau Ha.
 54 UH-1 helicopters mustered for the campaign were effectively used in surprise air assaults into PAVN defenses.
 Secrecy was more rigidly enforced in this campaign than perhaps any operation since the ceasefire, partly because it was important to surprise the PAVN 5th Division in garrison and partly to conceal, for political reasons, an ARVN offensive into Cambodia.